-- (1) A subsidiary of Kinross Gold Corporation currently holds 100% of the shares of Gazlink Holding Limited.
-Under the terms of the Purchase Agreement (defined below), B2Gold has the right to acquire a 37.5% joint venture interest in Gazlink Holding Limited, the joint venture company that will hold 100% of the shares of a Russian company that will hold the East and West Kupol licenses.
-If there is a change in the structure of the proposed Kupol JV, B2Gold may never acquire any direct or indirect interest in Gazlink Holding Limited or Kupol Opco.
-See "Description of the Business Interest in the Principal Properties East and West Kupol Licenses". - (2) B2Gold is currently entitled to a 51% interest in AngloGold Ashanti Northern Colombia Holdings Limited, which indirectly owns the Quebradona property.
-However, under the Colombia JV Agreement, AngloGold is entitled to maintain a 49% interest or to increase its interest to 51% or 65%, in which case B2Gold's interest would be reduced accordingly.
-See "Description of the Business Interest in the Principal Properties Colombia Joint Venture Agreement". - (3) Colombian branches are not separate legal entities.
+(1) A subsidiary of Kinross Gold Corporation currently holds 100% of the shares of Gazlink Holding Limited.
+Under the terms of the Purchase Agreement (defined below), B2Gold has the right to acquire a 37.5% joint venture interest in Gazlink Holding Limited, the joint venture company that holds 100% of the shares Polar Mining and Geological Company, the Russian company that will hold the East and West Kupol licenses.
+If there is a change in the structure of the proposed Kupol JV, B2Gold may never acquire any direct or indirect interest in Gazlink Holding Limited or Polar Mining and Geological Company.
+See "Description of the Business - Interest in the Principal Properties - East and West Kupol Licenses".

+(2) B2Gold is currently entitled to a 49% interest in Quebradona Holdings Limited, which indirectly owns the Quebradona property.
+See "Description of the Business - Interest in the Principal Properties - Colombia Joint Venture Agreement".

+(3) Colombian branches are not separate legal entities.